Serhobo/Chris_Richardson_Introduction/content/post/EDIHARM/index.md

 ---
-title: Do I take the Blue Berry or the Red Berry?
+title: Do I take the Blue Berry or the Red Berry?(Later parts of report being updated 5/2/22)
 subtitle: Unlike a popular movie series, I don't want to see how deep "the rabbithole" goes.
 I assume other people feel like me, especially when identifying plants on a hike, or camping trip.
 I attempt to tackle identifying common edible and harmful plants.
 Take a look for yourself!

 # Summary for listings and search engines